Abhi73017/Corona_Virus_Desktop_Notification/README.md

 # Corona_Virus_Desktop_Notification
-Using this python script, you can get updates of corona virus on your desktop as notification.
+Using this python script and GUI, you can get updates of corona virus on your desktop as notification.
 This project performs web scrapping.
-Using a GUI it takes input of state namse or ask to check the box for all states, after that it shows desktop notification  in your notification panel.
+Using a GUI it takes input of state names or ask to check the box for all states, after that it shows desktop notification in your notification panel.

 # Dependencies :
 tkinter